Former Student Interview Tom Cronin

 What are you doing, career-wise with your life now?

-I am now in my second year of studying Medicine.
+I am now in my second year of studying Medicine at UWA.

 What gave you inspiration to choose your career path?

-My Grandfather's injuries – they have impacted his life significantly.
-I decided I would like to be able to contribute to bettering society by helping improve the well-being of individuals who are in need.
+I've had several family members battle chronic medical problems that have impacted their lives.
+From a young age, I decided I would like to be able to contribute to society in a positive way and improve the well-being of people in need.

 What aspects of your schooling at FCC supported your plans to getting you on the path to Medicine?

-I was provided with subjects, especially in Senior School, that I was fascinated in and gave me a great foundation for my tertiary studies.
+I was provided with subjects, especially in Senior School, that I was fascinated in and this gave me a great foundation for my university studies.

 Do you have any advice for current FCC students?

-Put God first, seek Him in all things
+Put God first and seek Him in all things - He will direct your path from there!

-Make the most of your time you have at FCC, draw on the wisdom and knowledge of your teachers and your peers as your time at school really sets you up for the years ahead.
+Make the most of your time you have at FCC, draw on the wisdom and knowledge of your teachers and your peers as your time at school really does set you up for the years ahead.

-Ensure that you use this time as a means of exploring things you enjoy or are challenged with and not just focus on one area of life, putting your best effort into everything you do such that you grow in character, and resilience.
+Ensure that you use this time as a means of exploring things you enjoy or are challenged with.
+Put your best effort into everything you do so that you grow in character and resilience.

 Tell me about the experiences/highlights at FCC that stand out for you.

-The comraderie and sportsmanship shown at sports carnival days.
+The comraderie and sportsmanship shown at sports carnival days has always been a highlight.

-The school camps that we were able to go on during our high school years – getting to know each other outside of the classroom and engaging with other people that we otherwise may not have associated with.
+The school camps that we went on during high school – getting to know each other outside of the classroom and engaging with other people that we otherwise may not have talked with.

 Now that you have been away from FCC for a couple of years, what aspects of your time here have stayed with you?

-The encouragement and support shown by staff teachers and friends during my time at FCC has encouraged me to continue to dedicate myself to doing things that I love and to continue to invest in growing my relationship with Jesus Christ.
+The encouragement and support shown by staff, teachers and friends during my time at FCC has encouraged me to continue to dedicate myself to doing things that I love and to continue to invest in growing my relationship with Jesus.

 In your opinion, have those aspects provided you with sufficient grounding for life after school?
 In what way/how?